Travel Guide to the Pamir Highway and the Wakhan Valley

 Afghan Market in Ishkashim – Wakhan Valley

-The market has a unique feature: it is located on a small island in the middle of the Panj River, right on the natural border between Tajikistan and Afghanistan.
-Although the Tajik army is in charge of security, all the vendors are Afghans, who cross specifically on that day to trade with the Tajiks.
-It is one of those rare moments when one can have direct contact with the Afghan side without officially leaving the country.
+The market is located on a small islet in the middle of the Panj River, right on the natural border between Tajikistan and Afghanistan.
+Although the Tajik army is responsible for security, all the vendors are Afghan, who cross over specifically on that day to trade with the Tajiks.

 En un mercado Afgano, en la frontera entre Tayikistán y Afganistán